Why boudoir photography?

 By the time we finish the session and go into the reveal, we’re friends.
 We’ve just shared an experience that they will always remember.
 We’ve laughed and shared stories about our lives.

 Once I show them their pictures on the screen, their jaws drop.
 They see themselves like they never have before.
 This is one of the amazing things about boudoir photography.
 I get a chance to show them how I see them, how their spouse sees them, and be their mirror.
 When they walk out that door, their smiles are so wide and they cannot wait to tell all their friends about what they just did.

 A piece of my story

 When I moved to the USA to study, I didn’t know I’m going to stumble upon photography classes.
-I fell in love with photography because it’s the documentation of our lives and many other reason.
-For now I’ll mention my fear of being in front of the camera.
+I fell in love with photography because it’s the documentation of our lives and many other reasons.
+For now, I’ll mention my fear of being in front of the camera.
 In 2016 I needed to create a video to tell my clients what to expect during their photoshoots. during filming, I was terrified of the camera, I was shaking and shivering and words weren’t coming out.
-Being for years behind the camera have disconnected me from myself.
+Being for years behind the camera has disconnected me from me.
 I don’t have photographs of myself for about 12 years.
 When I saw myself on the video camera for the first time, I was terrified of how I looked.
-I didn’t look 18 anymore, I wasn’t the 127 lbs that I came to the USA with and I had facial lines AND a double chin AND a wider waist that I thought I have!
+I didn’t look 18 anymore, I wasn’t the 127 lbs that I came to the USA with and I had facial lines AND a double chin, AND a wider waist than I thought I have!
 I thought I’m ugly and no one would want to see me in front of the camera.
 I judged myself very hard, I had to get over that.
-I kept shooting myself talking in front of the camera until I learnt to love myself again for who I am.
-And now I give speeches pretty easy.
+I kept shooting myself talking in front of the camera until I learned to love myself again for who I am.
+And now I give speeches pretty easily.
 I can improvise and I can laugh in front of 5 or 500 people with no problem.
-Photography did that for me, it gave me back my confidence right after I though it stole it from me.
+Photography did that for me, it gave me back my confidence right after I thought it stole it from me.